leahfilkin-myob/RefactoringKata/katas/kata-payslip/kata-payslip.md

 Please input your surname: Doe
 Please enter your annual salary: 60050
 Please enter your super rate: 9
-Please enter your payment start date:1 March
+Please enter your payment start date: 1 March
-Please enter your payment end date:31 March
+Please enter your payment end date: 31 March

 Your payslip has been generated: